TaurasCern/schedule-app/README.md

-Schedule and to-do app used for learning Vue + ts
+Schedule and to-do app used for learning Vue + TypeScript.
 Back-end: https://github.com/Taurenxoo/schedule-app-api